gmc-code/PC-microbit-micropython/docs/bots/MoveMotor/MoveMotor_distance_sensors.rst

 | ``distance = machine.time_pulse_us(pin14, 1, 1160000)`` measures the time for the pulse to be reflected back.

 | Distance is calculated using distance = pulse duration * speed of sound * 0.5
-| ``0.5`` is used since the distance for the pulse is twice the distance to the object  since hte pulse has to travel to and from the object.
+| ``0.5`` is used since the distance for the pulse is twice the distance to the object since the pulse has to travel to and from the object.
 | The speed of sound is 0.0343 cm per microsecond.
 | Multiplication by ``speed of sound * 0.5`` is simplified to division by 58 in ``round(distance/58)``.